Sustainable development: Pathways

-Environmental Characteristics of Sustainable Cities

-A sustainable city is an urban center that improves its environmental impact through urban planning and management.
-For the definition of an eco-city, imagine a city with parks and green spaces, solar-powered buildings, rooftop gardens, and more pedestrians and bicycles than cars.
-This is not a futuristic dream.
-Smart cities are actively moving towards greener urban ecosystems and better environmental management.

-Environmental sustainability concerns the natural environment and how it endures and remains diverse and productive.
-Since natural resources are derived from the environment, the state of air, water, and climate is of particular concern.
-Environmental sustainability requires society to design activities to meet human needs while preserving the life support systems of the planet.
-This, for example, entails using water sustainably, using renewable energy and sustainable material supplies (e.g. harvesting wood from forests at a rate that maintains the biomass and biodiversity).
+During the MDG era (year 2000 to 2015), the key objective of sustainable development was poverty reduction to be reached through economic growth and participation in the global trade system.
+The SDGs take a much more comprehensive approach to sustainable development than the MDGs did.
+They offer a more people-centered development agenda.
+Out of the 17 SDGs, for example, 11 goals contain targets related to equity, equality or inclusion, and SDG 10 is solely devoted to addressing inequality within and among countries.

+Improving on environmental sustainability

 An unsustainable situation occurs when natural capital (the total of nature's resources) is used up faster than it can be replenished.
 Sustainability requires that human activity only uses nature's resources at a rate at which they can be replenished naturally.
 The concept of sustainable development is intertwined with the concept of carrying capacity.
 Theoretically, the long-term result of environmental degradation is the inability to sustain human life.

 Important operational principles of sustainable development were published by Herman Daly in 1990: renewable resources should provide a sustainable yield (the rate of harvest should not exceed the rate of regeneration); for non-renewable resources there should be equivalent development of renewable substitutes; waste generation should not exceed the assimilative capacity of the environment.

-Land use changes, agriculture and food

-Environmental problems associated with industrial agriculture and agribusiness are now being addressed through approaches such as sustainable agriculture, organic farming and more sustainable business practices.
-The most cost-effective climate change mitigation options include afforestation, sustainable forest management, and reducing deforestation.
-At the local level there are various movements working towards sustainable food systems which may include less meat consumption, local food production, slow food, sustainable gardening, and organic gardening.
-The environmental effects of different dietary patterns depend on many factors, including the proportion of animal and plant foods consumed and the method of food production.